xpl/useless/base/tier0/README.md

 ###_.reduceReduce (memo, value, op)

-``memo (initial value) : required``
+``memo : required``
 ``value : any``
-``op : function (memo, value)``
+``op : f (memo, value)``

+Initial memo **should** be provided.
 A note on nonstandard argument order.
 Because `hyperOperator` is fractal thing, it is nessesary to define a compatible argument order for `_.reduce2` and its functor operand, as they get melted together to form a generic self-similar routine of a higher order.
 And that becames kinda "Yodish" when applied to familiar `_.reduce`.
 See how they dont match:

 ```
   1. _.reduce (value, op, memo)